Music and Choir

 Sacred Breath Choir

-Any congregant or community member interested in participating is welcome to join us in music ministry at James Reeb UUC.
-Please check your weekly email for the latest information about choir rehearsal (usually Thursdays 6:45-8:15) and Sunday services.
+Any congregant or community member interested in participating is welcome to participate in music ministry at JRUUC.
+Please check your weekly email for the latest information about choir rehearsal (usually Thursdays 7:00-8:30) and special music from the choir during Sunday services.

 Interested in singing along with your own hymnal?
 You can borrow one from the congregation!